ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 10. Keyword match rate 65–75% on Teal or SkillSyncer

-11. LinkedIn headline mirrors resume target job title and top keywords
+11. LinkedIn headline mirrors the resume target job title and top keywords

 Recommended Video to Watch